-Even cells in a person's own tissues can have antigens.
+Cells in a person's own tissues also have antigens.
 But normally, the immune system reacts only to antigens from foreign or dangerous substances, not to antigens from a person's own tissues.
 However, the immune system sometimes malfunctions, interpreting the body's own tissues as foreign and producing antibodies (called autoantibodies) or immune cells that target and attack particular cells or tissues of the body.
 This response is called an autoimmune reaction.
 It results in inflammation and tissue damage.
 Such effects may constitute an autoimmune disorder, but many people produce such small amounts of autoantibodies that an autoimmune disorder does not occur.

 |PrintOpen table in new window

 Autoimmune reactions can be triggered in several ways: